SZHOU47/NBA_Player_DashBoard/README.md

 # NBA_Player_DashBoard
--create a reactive dashboard in Python using the Dash framework.
-Your dashboard should be based on the following NBA basketball player data
+-a reactive dashboard in Python using the Dash framework.
+-the dashboard is based on the NBA basketball player data.